Taekwondo at the 2012 Summer Olympics: Medal summary

 Due to the increasing controversies happened in the previous Olympics Taekwondo which led to speculations that this competition might be removed from the Olympic program, the World Taekwondo Federation introduced new electronic scoring system and instant video replays in anticipation to make the competition more transparent and fair.
 The distinction of Taekwondo at these Olympic Games was that this was the first time in the sport that eight gold medals were awarded to eight different NOCs.
 Europe took the lead and South Korea lost its dominance.
-The 2008 Olympics was the second time that South Korea, failed to medal in Taekwondo.
+The 2012 Olympics was the second time that South Korea, failed to have the best medal record in Taekwondo.
 Steven López, Alexandros Nikolaidis and Sarah Stevenson, the only three legends who participated in each of the three previous Olympics, were all eliminated in the preliminary round.
 Lee In Jong and Cha Dong-Min became the first two Korean Taekwondo practitioners who could not secure any medals in the Olympics Taekwondo history.
 Rohullah Nikpai of Afghanistan defended his previous bronze medalist standing.
 Anthony Obame originated Gabon's Olympic medalist history in the sport.